 At this point, you know whether you are going for enterprise (big ocean, fewer fish) customers and thus require a sales team, or whether you are able to make the self-service model work at scale.

 Both have their positives and negatives.
 If you are approaching a million in ARR (annual recurring revenue), you know which one you are targeting.
 If not, drop us a line–we have just the team to give you that leg up!

 Now that you know who your audience is, you can target those ideal people with content on your site.

-And when we go to Google.com and enter “financial dashboard for” and don’t hit enter, we start to see the opportunities for individual pages off that:
+And when we go to Google.com and enter “financial dashboard for”, you see the opportunities for individual pages off of that first search query: